SubhMSFT/GenAI-13July2024WebinarRepo/README.md

 ## Code showcased in demos:
 GitHub repo for OpenAI Python SDK code &amp; Semantic Kernel C# code Demos for Webinar <br>
-1. OpenAIPythonSDKPrograms folder has all the OpenAI Python SDK code showcased in the demo. <br>
+1. <b>OpenAIPythonSDKPrograms</b> folder has all the OpenAI Python SDK code showcased in the demo. <br>
-2. SemanticKernelCSharp folder has all the Microsoft Semantic Kernel C# code showcased in the demo.
+2. <b>SemanticKernelCSharp</b> folder has all the Microsoft Semantic Kernel C# code showcased in the demo.

 ## Watch recording of Webinar here:
 Link >